NOAA-ORR-ERD/adios_oil_database/README.md

 # ADIOS Oil Database

-ADIOS Oil Database project: system for managing oil properties data for use in Oil Spill Response.
+ADIOS<sup>®</sup> Oil Database project:
+System for managing oil properties data for use in Oil Spill Response.
 It is the code behind the Web Application at:

 http://adios.orr.noaa.gov